yxzlwz/blog/docs/en/blogs/chinese-internet-collapse-reprint.md

 What if your favorite Weibo blogger only shows "Author only displays posts from the past six months; this post is unavailable," your go-to official accounts shows "Account blocked; content inaccessible," or searching Douyin/Xiaohongshu yields "Author has cleared all content"?

-What if Weibo, WeChat公众号, Douyin, and Xiaohongshu all perish like BBS, Tieba, Qzone, and blogs before them?
+What if Weibo, WeChat Official Accounts, Douyin, and Xiaohongshu all perish like BBS, Tieba, Qzone, and blogs before them?

 Would you grieve for even a minute?